Neil Foster: Test cricket

-Foster came to England's attention during Essex's County Championship campaign of 1983, featuring in an incident where they dismissed Surrey for only 14.
+Foster came to England's attention during Essex's County Championship campaign of 1983, featuring in an innings where they dismissed Surrey for only 14.
 He made his Test debut against New Zealand at Lord's in that year, with Jeremy Coney becoming his first wicket and only wicket of that game.
 Foster made his debut alongside other debutants, Nick Cook and Chris Smith, and it was the first time since 1959 that England had fielded three new players in a home Test.

 Foster made his mark on Test cricket at a similar time to other fellow Essex players and captain Graham Gooch.
-Foster's fast swing bowling suited English conditions, but his best Test bowling figures in a match came against India in Madras in 1984–85 where he took eleven wickets in a match that England won on the way to a surprising series victory.
+Foster's fast swing bowling suited English conditions, but his best Test bowling figures in a match came against India in Madras in 1984–85 where he took eleven wickets in a match that England won on the way to a series victory.
 Indeed, he had a significantly better record as a Test bowler in Asia than elsewhere, taking 27 wickets in 6 Tests in India and Pakistan at an average of 22.96.
 Foster's best bowling figures in a Test innings were however the 8 for 107 he took against Pakistan at Leeds in 1987.
 England still lost that game heavily, and as of May 2022 Foster's innings figures remain the best taken in Test cricket in an innings defeat.
 Foster is also the only bowler to get both Javed Miandad (during that performance at Leeds) and Viv Richards out for a duck in a Test.

 As a batsman, his highest Test score of 39 was made against Australia in the Fourth Test of the 1989 Ashes series.
 In 1988, Foster was selected as Wisden Cricketer of the Year alongside Jonathan Agnew, David Hughes, Peter Roebuck and Pakistan international Saleem Malik.
 Foster played in an era in which England generally struggled in Test cricket, and England only won three of his 29 Tests: his debut Test, that match in Madras, and a later match in 1988 against Sri Lanka.